jeanpolbac/photomanagementapp/README.md

   <strong>Acceptance Criteria</strong>: Given I am a logged in user, when I edit  the title and description of a photo, then the photo is updated. <br><br>
   <strong>User Story</strong>: As a logged in user, I want to view one or all photos in an album.<br>
   <strong>Acceptance Criteria</strong>: Given a list of photos is available in the specified album, when I want to view all photos, then all of the photos are displayed<br>
-  <strong>Acceptance Criteria</strong>: Given a list of photos is available in the specified album, when I want view a specific photo, then the correct photo is displayed.<br> <br>
+  <strong>Acceptance Criteria</strong>: Given a list of photos is available in the specified album, when I want to view a specific photo, then the correct photo is displayed.<br> <br>
 </details>

 ## ERD Diagram